theruler/THE_MANAGER-BUNDESLIGA_MANAGER-EXE-Editor/README.md

-# THE MANAGER / Bundesliga Manager Professional String-Editor
+# THE MANAGER / Bundesliga Manager Professional Editor

 Editor for supported THE MANAGER / Bundesliga Manager Professional DOS executables.
 By Theruler and Nobody